hanabi/hanabi.github.io/README.md

 ### Spillover Chop Move

 * If an *Order Chop Move* or a *Trash Order Chop Move* is performed, but the player who is supposed to *Chop Move* already has every single card in their hand clued, then this is very strange.
-* In this situation, the *Chop Move* should "skip" over that person and *Chop Move* the next person after that.
+* In this situation, the *Chop Move* should "skip" over that player and *Chop Move* the next person after that.

 ### The Elimination Riding Deduction Bluff